JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goControlFlow.md

 ##### _a. if_

-This can be use if you want to execute the code only if the condition is true.
-The code inside of the `if` block gets executed if the condition is true.
+This can be used if you want to execute the code only if the condition is true.
 The syntax of `if` is as follows.

 ```go
 if condition {